ga-wdi-lessons/express-intro/readme.md

 Our html form information is not in `req.params`.
 Express is not handling information posted from an html form.
 We need to install middleware in order to get form data and JSON data in a POST request for express applications.
 Rails and Sinatra already include the middleware to handle this(RACK).
 By default express does not, so we need to install it manually.

 > middleware is code that runs in between receiving the request and responding.
 Body-parser used to be included to express, but they took it out.
-Why might they do that?

 In the terminal: